 - Robotic Process Automation (RPA): Insights on how RPA intersects with test automation and enhances business workflows.

-- Quality Engineering: Leading or managing large-scale automated testing projects and teams focusing on improving quality.
+- Quality Engineering: Leading or managing large-scale automated testing projects and teams, focusing on improving quality.

 Speaker Travel Support